HashCodespace/Volunteerinsrilanka-org/src/programs/3-sambodhi.md

           <li>• Creating activities and entertaining the children with games and songs</li>
           <li>• Socializing with the children and boosting their confidence</li>
           <li>• Helping with other activities as your skills allow, from admin to maintenance</li>
           <li>• Your volunteering program will run from Monday to Friday, from 9 am to 12 pm.
-You will be able to travel to Sambodhi via scooter, which will take only 8 minutes.</li>
+You will be able to travel to Sambodhi by scooter, which will take only 8 minutes.</li>
         </ul>

 </section>